-NEW ACCOUNTING STANDARDS AND PRONOUNCEMENTS NOT YET ADOPTED
+STANDARDS AND INTERPRETATIONS NOT YET ADOPTED

-Standards issued but not yet effective up to the date of issuance of the Company's consolidated financial statements are listed below.
+Standards issued but not yet effective up to the date of issuance of the Company's condensed unaudited interim consolidated financial statements are listed below.
 This listing includes standards and interpretations issued, which the Company reasonably expects to be applicable at a future date.
 The Company intends to adopt those standards when they become effective.

-Certain pronouncements were issued by the International Accounting Standards Board ("IASB") or International Financial Reporting Interpretations Committee that are mandatory for annual periods beginning on or after January 1, 2011 or later periods.
-Many of these updates are not applicable or are inconsequential to the Company and have been excluded from the discussion below.
+Certain pronouncements have been issued by the International Accounting Standards Board ("IASB") or International Financial Reporting Interpretations Committee.
+Many of these updates are not applicable or are inconsequential to the Company and have been excluded from the discussion below: